 The Columbia County Department of Health has released its numbers for today.
-For the first time in a long time, the CCDOH is reporting no new cases of COVID-19.
-Bizarrely, although there have been no new cases, the number of active cases being reported today is five more than yesterday.
-The number of country residents in mandatory quarantine today is the same as yesterday, as is the number hospitalized with the virus.
-No one is in the ICU, and there has not been a death from COVID-19 in Columbia County since Tuesday, May 4.
+Since Saturday, there have been 52 new cases of COVID-19.
+The number of active cases being reported today is 64 more than on Saturday, which suggests there may have been an error in recording the numbers.
+There are 81 fewer county residents in mandatory quarantine today than on Saturday, but the number hospitalized remains the same.
+None of those hospitalized is in the ICU.
+There has not been a death from COVID-19 in Columbia County since Wednesday, November 17.

-The New York Forward dashboard is reporting a positivity rate for Columbia County yesterday of 1.4 percent and a seven-day average of 1.3 percent.
-By comparison, the daily positivity rate for the Capital Region is 0.9 percent and the seven-day average is 1.1 percent.
+The New York Forward dashboard is reporting a positivity rate for Columbia County from Saturday to Sunday of 7.8 percent and a seven-day average of 9.1 percent.
+By comparison, the positivity rate for the same 24-hour period for the Capital Region was 5.9 percent and the seven-day average was 6.8 percent.

-A year ago today, the CCDOH reported two new cases of COVID-19 and two more deaths from the virus.
-The total number of cases was 360, and the number of active cases was 172.
-There were 194 county residents in mandatory quarantine, 17 were hospitalized, and 1 was in the ICU.
-The total number of deaths attributed to COVID-19 at this time last year was 31.
+A year ago today, the CCDOH reported 3 new cases of COVID-19.
+The total number of cases was 922, and the number of active cases was 87.
+There were 424 county residents in mandatory quarantine, 17 were hospitalized, and 2 were in the ICU.
+The total number of deaths attributed to COVID-19 at this time last year was 45.